-The blue "Star of Life" symbol was designed for National Highway Transportation Safety Administration (exit DHS) (NHTSA) in response to the need for a uniform symbol representing the emergency medical services system.
-The Staff of Asclepius represents "Medicine and Healing".
-For EMS the six barred cross represents the six system functions:
+The blue "Star of Life" symbol was designed for the National Highway Transportation Safety Administration (NHTSA) in response to the need for a uniform symbol representing the emergency medical services system.
+The Staff of Asclepius represents "Medicine and Healing."
+For EMS the six-barred cross represents the six system functions:

 - Transfer to Definitive Care

 Although some restrictions apply, the "Star of Life" can generally be used for emergency medical care services purposes.

 The state's EMS Section was created in 1968 under the leadership of Joseph Salzmann.
 Originally, this group of dedicated staff coordinated all EMT training in the state, with local physicians and other professionals providing the training.
 While training was not mandated by law until 1974, many ambulance attendants completed the 81-hour Department of Transportation-approved course voluntarily.

 In 1969, the first nationally recognized training course for EMTs was held in Wausau, Wisconsin, as a test site for the new DOT curriculum.
 The physician coordinator, Joseph D. Deke Farrington, was an EMS pioneer from Minocqua.
 Among his accomplishments, he promoted the use of extrication, invented the spine board, and was responsible for the original 81-hour curriculum developed by Dunlap & Associates.
 He also encouraged many other physicians to become involved in EMS.